pennlabs/infrastructure/terraform/README.md

 Contains configuration to create a terraform S3 backend. `provider.tf` in is configured to use the remote S3 backend.

+## bastion

+Configures a bastion that allows Team Leads to exec into pods (normally to run manage.py commands).

 ## db-backup.tf

 Grants the `db-backup` IAM role access to the `sql.pennlabs.org` S3 bucket.